 Can You Make This Recipe With White Meat Chicken?

-But if you prefer the white meat by all means this recipe can easily be adapted to chicken breasts too.
-The thing to keep in mind with white meat chicken is that it can dry out in the slow cooker if it is cooked too long and there is not enough liquid in a recipe.
+This recipe can easily be adapted to using chicken breasts.
+Either bone-in or boneless.
+Skin on or off.
+What you need to keep in mind with white meat chicken is that it can dry out in the slow cooker if it is cooked too long and there is not enough liquid in a recipe.
 There is just not much in the way of connective tissue in boneless skinless chicken breasts to melt down and make moist meat.
 If you can tolerate chicken breasts with the bone and skin you will have a much more flavorful and juicy meat.

 I strongly suggest you try the browning bit…it isn’t too much extra work and the flavor profile is worth it!
 But if you insist on no stove top prep for a crock-pot dish then skip the flouring bit and browning bit and just put your chicken in the slow cooker, whip up the sauce and spoon it over and cook per the rest of the directions.

 Check out these slow cooker chicken thigh recipes too!

 - Crock-Pot Chicken Potato Bake

 - Slow Cooker Easy Chicken and Stuffing + Video